protocolbuffers/protobuf/benchmarks/README.md

 ## Benchmark datasets

-There's some big testing data not included in the directory initially, you need to run the following command to download the testing data:
+There's some optional big testing data which is not included in the directory initially, you need to run the following command to download the testing data:

 ```
 $ ./download_data.sh
 ```

+After doing this the big data file will automaticly generated in the benchmark directory.

 Each data set is in the format of benchmarks.proto: